chrisgrieser/most-different-text-selection/README.md

    determine whether the file was already read or not.
 3. For each file, the embedding is determined via the [OpenAI API](https://platform.openai.com/docs/guides/embeddings).
-4. The semantic center of all *read* documents is determined, by calculating the element-wise average vector of all embeddings of those documents.
+4. The semantic center of all *read* documents is determined by calculating the element-wise average vector of all embeddings of those documents.
 5. For each *unread* document, the distance (cosine similarity) to the semantic center of read documents is calculated.
-6. The unread documents will be ranked by the shortest distance, that is a being the most dissimilar.
-For simplicity for non-technical users, that ranking is translated into a `novelty-score` which is saved in the YAML frontmatter of the unread documents.
+6. For easier interpretability, the cosine similarity will be transformed into a "novelty score" that ranges from 0 to 100, with 100 being the most different.
+7. The results are saved to a file called `./REPORT.md`, and written back to the YAML-frontmatter of the *unread* documents.

 `Most Different Text Selector` is written in TypeScript instead of Python, to make potential future implementation as plugin for [Obsidian](http://obsidian.md)